istio/istio.io/content/en/docs/ops/ambient/usage/traffic-redirection/index.md

 test: no
 ---

-In the context of ambient mode, _traffic redirection_ refers to data plane functionality that intercepts traffic sent to and from ambient-enabled workloads, routing it through the node proxies that handle the core data path.
+In the context of ambient mode, _traffic redirection_ refers to data plane functionality that intercepts traffic sent to and from ambient-enabled workloads, routing it through the {{< gloss >}}ztunnel{{< /gloss >}} node proxies that handle the core data path.
 Sometimes the term _traffic capture_ is also used.

 {{< boilerplate ambient-alpha-warning >}}